notepad-plus-plus/npp-usermanual/content/docs/preferences.md

         * `Disable`: will not check to see if the file has been updated on disk
     * `☐ Update silently`: instead of prompting, will automatically reload the file from disk
     * `☐ Scroll to the last line after update`: will scroll to the end of the file after reloading from disk (otherwise, the cursor and scrolled-location stays where it was before the update)
+* `☐ Enable Notepad++ auto-updater`: will automatically download updates from the official website, once the development team has decided it's time to push an update to users.
+If disabled, you will have to manually download the installer from the official website yourself.
 * `☐ Autodetect character encoding`: when opening a new file, try to algorithmically determine what character encoding should be used
 * `☐ Minimize to system tray`: place the Notepad++ icon on the system tray (instead of the task bar) when the Notepad++ window is minimized
 * `☐ Show only filename in title bar`: use just the file name (instead of the full path) of the active file in the Notepad++ title bar
-* `☐ Enable Notepad++ auto-updater`: will automatically download updates from the official website, once the development team has decided it's time to push an update to users.
-If disabled, you will have to manually download the installer from the official website yourself.
+* `☐ Use DirectWrite (May improve rendering special characters, need to restart Notepad++)`: enables DirectWrite drawing (added in v7.8.8)
 * `Session file ext.`: populate with a file extension (without the `.`).
 When you open a file with this extension (whether from Windows file associations, or from the Notepad++ **File > Open** or similar), Notepad++ will treat the file as a session file, and open the files from that session, rather than showing and editing the contents of the file.
 This will honor the [Multi-Instance](#multi-instance) settings.
 * `Workspace file ext.`: populate with a file extension (without the `.`).
 When you open a file with this extension (whether from Windows file associations, or from the Notepad++ **File > Open** or similar), Notepad++ will treat the file as a workspace file, and open that workspace, rather than showing and editing the contents of the file.
 This will honor the [Multi-Instance](#multi-instance) settings.